NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/optimization/README.md

 The goal of this project is to provide a tool for finding optimal weigths for extracting Spherical Harmonics components from a spherical distribution.
 The set of coordinades on the sphere can be given as input or chosen from one of a number of precomputed sets.

+One good example where this approach is useful is restoring rotation invariance of diffusion MRI estimators in the presence of missing or corrupted measurements

 ## Objective

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->